mobinasri/flagger/docs/flagger/README.md

 In the final bed files there is a noticeable number of very short blocks (a few bases or a few tens of bases long).
 They are very prone to be falsely categorized into one of the components.
 To increase the specificity we have merged the blocks closer than 100 and then removed the ones shorter than 1Kb.
 (Look at the results section, the filtered bed files are available in the `filtered` subdirectory).

-### Known issues
+### Notes
 1. Some regions are falsely flagged as collapsed.
 The reason is that the equivalent region in the other haplotype is not assembled correctly so the reads from two haplotypes are aligned to only one of them.
 This flagging can be useful since it points to a region whose counterpart in the other haplotype is not assembled correctly or not assembled at all.

     One approach is to correct the coverage in the correctly assembled region.
-The coverage can be corrected by detecting the marker snps and removing the reads from the wrong halpotype or segment.
+The coverage can be corrected by detecting the marker snps and removing the reads from the wrong halpotype or segment. `filter_alt_reads` can be used for this aim (Read [this](https://github.com/mobinasri/flagger#4-remove-the-alignments-with-alternative-alleles-optional)).
 Here is an example of a region with ~40X coverage but after detecting the marker snps (by variant calling) and removing the wrong alignments the coverage has decreased to ~17X which is much closer to the expected coverage (~20X).

    <img src="https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docs/coverage/images/coverage_correction.png" width="700" height="275">